DC23/habitica-challenge-wrangler/README.md

 ## Scoring

-First, all unchecked todos have their score set to zero, so that a todo scores 1 point if completed, or 0 points if unchecked.
-This removes the influence of uncompleted todo age which varies depending on when the challenge was joined.
+Each task is considered separately.
+Scores are ranked from first to last, with first place getting 1 point, second place getting 2 points, and so on through to last place.

-After that adjustment, each task is considered separately.
-Scores are ranked, with the participants in first place getting 3 points, second place getting 2, and third place getting 1 point.
+For todos, a completed todo is treated as equal first place while incomplete todos are scored as equal last place.

-Finally, scores for all tasks are summed to produce the final leader board.
+Finally, the ranking scores are averaged for each participant.
+The participant with the highest average placing in each task (lowest average ranking) is considered the winner.